cetic/tsquared/README.md

 Yes, you can!

 But this should be done cautiously

-PCA
-1. the PCA defines a new coordonates for each points
+1. PCA defines new coordonates for each points
-2. the PCA is used to reduce dimensionality by selecting the strongest « principal » components defining the underlying relation between variables
+2. PCA is often used to reduce dimensionality by selecting the strongest « principal » components defining the underlying relation between variables
-3. T2 score with PCA on all variables = T2 without PCA
+3. T2 score on all PCA components = T2 on all original variables

-4.
+If one want to apply T2 on a reduced number of principal components.
+Let's try a 2D example.
+In the following picture, the relation between Var1 and Var2 is mostly linear, these variables are strongly correlated.
+Let's suppose that the 1st component of the PCA is sufficient to define the relation.
+In this case, monitoring any futur observation is like applying a z-score (1 dimension) to this observation compared to the distribution of all past observations projected on the first component axis.
+Component 2 is like the noise

 <img src="pictures/Capture_pca.PNG" width="300" >